Why is it so hard to lose weight with PCOS?

 Avoid inflammatory foods

-This will look different for each person, however, there are some foods that are not recommended for PCOS, specifically because of their inflammatory and insulin dysregulating effects.
+This will look different for each person, however, there are some foods that are not recommended for PCOS, specifically because of their inflammatory.

 Now, of course, there are foods that should be avoided across the board which includes processed foods, conventional animal products, refined carbohydrates and sugars, hydrogenated oils, and artificial colors and sweeteners.

 I hate to break it to you, but the sugar has got to go.
-This is the number one thing that should be avoided with PCOS.
-Sugar worsens insulin resistance, depletes vital nutrients, triggers inflammation, disrupts our healthy gut bacteria, and leads to weight gain.
+Sugar worsens depletes vital nutrients, triggers inflammation, disrupts our healthy gut bacteria, and leads to weight gain.

 Women with PCOS are more sensitive to sugar so it’s important to be mindful when you do decide to treat yourself.
 Watch out for portion sizes and choose healthier options like honey, dates, maple syrup, and molasses.
 Or even better, go for sweeteners that don’t affect your blood sugar such as cinnamon, vanilla, monk fruit, stevia, or lucuma.
 Fruits are great for PCOS but should not be eaten in excess.
 Lower sugar fruits are best and include avocados, lemons, limes, berries, grapefruit, and rhubarb.